Ignaz Pleyel: Pleyel's music

 Pleyel was prolific, composing at least 42 symphonies, 70 string quartets, and several operas.
 Many of these works date from the Strasbourg period; Pleyel's production tailed off after he had become a businessman.

 Recent scholarship has suggested that the theme for the Variations on a Theme by Haydn, by Johannes Brahms, Op.
-56a, was probably composed not by Haydn — but by Ignaz Pleyel.
+56a, was probably composed not by Haydn, but by Ignaz Pleyel.
+Double bassist and musicologist Darija Andelic-Andzakovic announced in 2025 that her examination of the manuscript of one of the concerts formerly attributed to Johannes Matthias Sperger, the Double Bass Concerto in E-flat major, was in fact by Pleyel.
+It may have been performed in Pressburg (now Bratislava) when it was composed, but has not been played since.
+Its modern premiere was played by double bassist Robert Nairn and the Australian Brandenburg Orchestra in 2026.

 Pleyel also wrote music for masonic rituals.

 Reputation and assessment

 Pleyel is one instance of the phenomenon of a composer (others include Cherubini, Meyerbeer, and Thalberg) who was very famous in his own time but currently is obscure.
 Keefe (2005) describes a "craze for his music c.
 1780–1800", and quotes a number of contemporary witnesses to this surge.
 For instance François-Joseph Fétis wrote, "What composer ever created more of a craze than Pleyel?
 Who enjoyed a more universal reputation or a more absolute domination of the field of instrumental music?
 Over more than twenty years, there was no amateur or professional musician who did not delight in his genius."

 Pleyel's fame even reached the then-remote musical regions of America.
 There was a Pleyel Society on the island of Nantucket off the coast of Massachusetts, and tunes by Pleyel made their way into the then-popular shape note tunebooks.
-Pleyel's work is twice represented in the principal modern descendant of these books, The Sacred Harp.
+Pleyel's work is represented in the principal modern descendant of these books, The Sacred Harp.

 In his own time, Pleyel's reputation rested at least in part on the undemanding character of his music.
 A reviewer writing in the Morning Herald of London (1791) said that Pleyel "is becoming even more popular than his master [Haydn], as his works are characterized less by the intricacies of science than the charm of simplicity and feeling."
 In the mid twentieth century, the harpsichord builder Wolfgang Zuckermann reminisced about playing Pleyel in his childhood in the 1930s: "When I was ten years old, my family string quartet played a lot of Pleyel since it was the only thing easy enough to keep us going.
 My cello part consisted of unending stretches of quarter notes played on open strings."
 Pleyel continues to be known today as a composer of didactic music.
 Generations of beginning violin and flute students, for example, learn to play the numerous duets he wrote for those instruments.